mrtymcln/FilmNotes/README.md

 > A list view of Rolls (items) and Exposures (attributes) with editing capability.

 **✨ Tab 1 to-do**
-> Add input fields for box speed, colour/greyscale, date/time, aperture, and shutter speed.

-> Connect all input fields to the CoreData model.
+> Connect all input fields to their own Items and Attributes in the CoreData model.

 > Limit each Roll (item) to 36 Exposures (attributes).
 Once the Roll is filled, move it to the Shoe Box where it becomes uneditable.